acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

       }
     });

-When the user loads a page hosted at "mozilla.org":
+When the user loads a document hosted at "mozilla.org":

 <img class="image-right" alt="page-mod messaging diagram" src="static-files/media/page-mod-messaging.png"/>

-* The content script "element-getter.js" is attached to the page and runs.
+* The content script "element-getter.js" is attached to the document and runs.
 It adds a listener to the `getElements` message.
 * The `attach` event is sent to the "main.js" code.
 Its event handler sends the `getElements` message to the content script, and then adds a listener